-- Wait for an hour or two to allow the fizzing action to do its work.
+- Wait an hour or two to allow the fizzing action to do its work.

-- Once it’s done, if the sitting water is gone, pour a bucket full of hot water into the toilet bowl.
+- After that, pour a bucket full of hot water into the toilet bowl.

 Note: While pouring vinegar, do it slowly; otherwise, the fizzing action might take over your floor.

-Baking soda and vinegar both are marvelous cleaning agents.
+The pair of baking soda and vinegar is the best home remedy for clogged toilet.
 When combined, their cleaning ability reaches a whole new level because of the fizzing action that easily breaks up the clog.
 Furthermore, it also eliminates all kinds of stains, gunks, and greasy stuff from almost all surfaces.

 After fixing your clogged toilet, follow the below tips to prevent future clogging problems.

 - Don’t flush non-flushable items such as wet wipes, cotton swabs, chewing gums, and dental floss in the toilet bowl.

 - You can flush toilet tissues in the commode.
 However, make sure they must be thinner than the regular ones.
 It’s best to avoid this practice.